MicrosoftDocs/azure-docs/articles/azure-functions/durable/durable-functions-create-first-csharp.md

 ## <a name="create-an-azure-functions-project"></a>Create your local project

-In this section, you'll use Visual Studio Code to create a local Azure Functions project.
+In this section, you use Visual Studio Code to create a local Azure Functions project.

 1. In Visual Studio Code, press <kbd>F1</kbd> (or <kbd>Ctrl/Cmd+Shift+P</kbd>) to open the command palette.
 In the command palette, search for and select `Azure Functions: Create New Project...`.